CommonplaceRobotics/iRC_ROS/irc_ros_examples/README.md

 ## Pick&Place-Vacuum (MoveIt)
 ![](doc/pick_and_place_vacuum.gif)

 Uses the Schmalz ECBPMI vacuum gripper for a vertical pick and place application.
-This showcases using the ECBPMI Controller, specifically how to use the service calls.
-It is also planned to use different coordinate systems for the different trays in the future.
+The example showcases how to use the ECBPMI Controller with service calls.
+The process picks up small objects out of a tray with uniform distances between the different slots and places them in an identical tray at another position.
+Each tray is defined by their own coordinate frame, which requires a tf2 transform as MoveIt only works with the frame_id set via poseReferenceFrame in the pick_and_place_base.hpp.

 The process runs in an infinite loop.